 If you are on town water, the following link will bring you to the Annual Water Quality Report from the town: Medfield Water Quality Report.
 You may experience certain types of noticeable signs that lead to you to the conclusion that you need or want some type of system to upgrade your water.
-Starting with a water test is the best way to identify any issues.
-For a chart of Common Regional Water Problems, see the link at Common regional problems.
+Starting with a water test is the best way to identify these issues and determine solutions.

-WATER SOFTENER FOR IRON & MANGANESE (The Stainers)
+WATER SOFTENER FOR IRON & MANAGANESE

-IRON can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
+Iron can show up in two forms; Dissolved in solution (ferrous form – clear water iron, can’t see until it stains) or precipitated (ferric) particulate iron which you can see in the water.
 Typical symptoms of iron in your water include Red/Brown stains in sinks, tub, dishwasher, laundry and/or Metallic taste.
 Iron may also show up in the form of Iron bacteria.
 Although harmless, iron bacteria can form gelatinous growths that my plug pipes or break free in slugs of dirty iron-laden water with unpleasant tastes and odors.
 The EPA drinking water regulations set a recommended secondary maximum contaminant level of iron at .3 milligrams per liter.
 The reason they call it a secondary contaminants is that iron isn’t considered a primary health threat.
 A water softener will be effective in removing dissolved iron from the water.
 A water softener will also remove hard water minerals and provide you with soft water for cleaning, bathing, etc. An “up-flow” water softener is recommended for water that contains high levels of dissolved iron as the contaminant can build up in the lower section of the softener over time with down-flow systems.
 A water treatment professional can explain this more fully.
 Sediment filters are effective in removing particulate iron from the water and would typically be installed before the water softener.

-HYDROGEN SULFIDE is evidenced typically by a rotten egg smell in your water.
+Hydrogen sulfide is evidenced typically by a rotten egg smell in your water.
 This may also be caused by high Manganese levels in the water as well.
 This problem is easily correctable with a water filtration system design specifically for this purpose, typically carbon filtration, aeration or ozone depending on the level detected.For more on the removal of other bad odors and tastes in water, such as fishy, metallic, musty, etc., see the link at https://h2ocare.com/bad-odor-taste-water/.

-RADON in water typically originates in deep wells that tap radon contaminated groundwater.
+Radon in water typically originates in deep wells that tap radon contaminated groundwater.
 It is impossible to detect radon gas without appropriate and properly taken laboratory water tests.
 The gas releases into air when water is turned on in your home via showers, faucets, dishwashers, washing machines, etc. If radon is present in your home’s water, it may also be present in the air and should be tested accordingly.
 Radon can be a serious health threat.
 For more information, see the link at: Radon in Water Article.
 Water filtration systems that effectively remove radon from water will include a sealed, agitation chamber that churns the water to release the radon gas, and then vents it safely outside.
 The vent must be installed to release the gas at a high enough level outside of the home to allow it to safely mix with ambient air.
 This proper venting is critical to a safely designed system.

 ARSENIC in water can have severe health consequences as it has been linked to cancer.
 The maximum allowable level of Arsenic in drinking water per the EPA is .01 mg/L (miligrams per liter) or 10 parts per billion.
 Depending on the level of arsenic found in the water, certain sized tanks are filled with arsenic-specific media that will grab the arsenic out of the water.
 Proper installation and maintenance is critical, but these systems are very effective and proven.
-For an article we had published in Water Technology Magazine regarding arsenic in water, see the following link Arsenic Article in Water Tech
+For an article we had published in Water Technology Magazine regarding arsenic in water, see the following link Arsenic Article in Water Tech.